 For this example, process improvement may involve the following steps:

-- Define the problem: The first step in the process is to define the problem with the current sales process.
+1. Define the Problem: The first step is to define the problem with the current sales process.
 This may involve analyzing data related to sales, such as the number of leads generated, conversion rates, and revenue generated.

-- Map the current sales process: Next, map out the current sales process, from lead generation to closing the sale.
+2. Map the Current Sales Process: Next, map out the current sales process, from lead generation to closing the sale.
 This will help identify any bottlenecks or areas of inefficiency that can be targeted for improvement.

-- Analyze the data: Use data analysis to identify the root causes of any problems with the current sales process.
+3. Analyze the Data: Use data analysis to identify the root causes of problems with the current sales process.
 For example, low conversion rates may be due to ineffective lead nurturing, poor sales skills, or inadequate follow-up.

-- Develop a plan for improvement: Based on the analysis, develop a plan for improving the sales process.
+4. Develop an Improvement Plan: Based on the analysis, develop a plan for improving the sales process.
 This may involve changes to the sales approach, training for sales staff, or improvements to lead generation and nurturing processes.

-- Monitor and measure results: Finally, monitor and measure the results of the process improvement effort.
-This will help determine whether the changes have had a positive impact on sales, and whether any further improvements are needed.
+6. Monitor and measure results: Finally, monitor and measure the results of the process improvement effort.
+This will help determine whether the changes have positively impacted sales and whether further improvements are needed.

-Overall, the goal of process improvement in an HVAC company's sales process is to increase efficiency and effectiveness, leading to higher conversion rates, increased revenue, and improved customer satisfaction.
+Overall, process improvement in an HVAC company's sales process aims to increase efficiency and effectiveness, leading to higher conversion rates, increased revenue, and improved customer satisfaction.

 What Are You Doing Now?
 What Needs To Change?

-There are a variety of approaches to process improvement – Six Sigma and lean manufacturing, to name a few – but you can create your own approach to find a fit that is right for you and your business, says Brian Stoh, Director of Integration at Acquira.
+There are a variety of approaches to process improvement – Six Sigma and lean manufacturing, to name a few –.
+Still, you can create your approach to find a fit for you and your business, says Brian Stoh, Director of Integration at Acquira.

-“What it really distills down to is taking a look at what it is you're currently doing now,” says Brian.
-“And then trying to get a view of what it is you actually are hoping to achieve, and what needs to be changed in order to get there.”
+“What it distills down to is looking at what you're currently doing,” says Brian.
+“And then trying to get a view of what you hope to achieve and what needs to be changed to get there.”

-A small business is made up of a large number of overlapping processes that can all be subject to process improvement – from finding new customers to selling products to fulfilling orders to getting paid.
+A small business comprises many overlapping processes that can all be subject to process improvement – from finding new customers to selling products to fulfilling orders to getting paid.

 “Whether it be plumbing or countertops, or electrical or hardscaping, or pool design or whatever it is we're doing, there are a series of interrelated and interconnected processes that happen,” says Brian.
 “And so we want to sit down and identify really what those core processes are.”

-The first step in Brian’s process is to get together with employees and go over exactly what it is they do for the company.
+The first step in Brian's process is to get together with employees and review what they do for the company.

-He wants to get a complete picture and will often ask follow-up questions if he feels like something is being missed.
+He wants a complete picture and will often ask follow-up questions if he feels something is being missed.

-“At times you'll get people that kind of jump over big steps,” he says.
-“But I don't know anything about this specific job so I'll say, ‘Is that really what we do?
-Do you not do something else in between?’
-‘Oh, yeah, we do.’
-‘Okay, well, let's write that out,’” he says of the interaction.
+“At times, you'll get people that jump over big steps,” he says.
+“But I don't know anything about this job, so I'll say, ‘Is that really what we do?
+Do you not do something else in between?'
+‘Oh, yeah, we do.'
+‘Okay, well, let's write that out,'” he says of the interaction.

-It’s very common for employees to try to offer suggestions for how to change while they are still laying out what they do but Brian always asks that they hold off.
+It's common for employees to suggest how to change while still laying out what they do, but Brian always asks that they hold off.
 He wants a complete picture of the process as it is now before turning to how it could be improved.

-Only after this process is complete will Brian then ask the employees how they would do things differently.
+Brian will ask the employees how they would do things differently after this process is complete.

 99% Of The Time, They Say ‘It Sucks’